SR 500 Review (Updated to the SR540): Is it the right roaster for you?

 If you are considering starting to roast beans at home to enjoy fresh coffee (nice one!), you might be interested in a fluid bed roaster.
 These are simple machines that use convection to heat up green coffee beans: a fan blows hot air into the roast chamber, causing the beans to move around and creating an even roast.

 After their already successful SR500 (now discontinued), Fresh Roast has introduced a brand new automatic coffee bean roaster: the SR540.
 Is it an actual improvement?
 Could it be the roaster you are looking for?
-Let’s see.
+We’ve reviewed it to make your decision easier if you’re sitting on the fence.

 The Fresh Roast SR500/540 Review